togostanza/togostanza/doc/Getting-Started.md

 Serving at http://localhost:8080
 ```

 Open the URL on your browser.
 The overview of hello stanza will appear.
-On the right pane, you will see the stanza working and saying "hello, world!".
+On the right pane, you will see the HTML snippet and the preview.
+You can use this snippet to embed the stanza on any page you want.
+The preview shows the stanza working.

+In "Customize" tab, you can customize the behavior of the stanza.
+The preview and the snippet (on the right pane) will update  corresponding to the values of the fields (on the left pane).

 ## Commit and push to GitHub